Iseshima Ultimate Private Taxi Experience

 *Temporary closures may occur

-Oharaimachi, located in front of Ise Jingu Shrine’s Inner Shrine, is a walking street stretching 800 meters along the Isuzu River, lined with souvenir shops and restaurants.
+Oharaimachi, located in front of the Naiku, is a walking street stretching 800 meters along the Isuzugawa River, lined with souvenir shops and restaurants.
 Halfway down the street, Okage Yokocho features 55 shops, including the famous Akafuku main store, where you can enjoy local cuisine and traditional crafts through food tours and shopping.
 The streets, with their buildings relocated and restored from the Edo period (17th-19th century) to the Meiji era (late 19th-early 20th century), allow you to experience the unique culture and lively atmosphere of Ise, with festivals, taiko drum performances, and more.

 Please note that you are responsible for paying for all meals and facility admission fees within Oharaimachi and Okage Yokocho.
 Please also be aware that some facilities may have irregular closing days.

-The Inner Shrine of Ise Jingu Shrine is the Kotai Jingu, which enshrines Amaterasu Omikami, the ancestral deity of the Imperial Family and the guardian of the Japanese people.
-There are only two main sanctuaries—the Outer and Inner Shrines—and the tradition of Shikinen Sengu, where the shrine buildings are completely rebuilt every 20 years, has been practiced for about 1,300 years.
-Cross the Uji Bridge, purify your spirit in the clear waters of the Isuzu River, and walk the gravel path to enter the sacred grounds.
+The Naiku of Ise Jingu is the Kotai Jingu, which enshrines Amaterasu Omikami, the ancestral deity of the Imperial Family and the guardian of the Japanese people.
+There are only two main sanctuaries — the Naiku and Geku — and the tradition of Shikinen Sengu, where the shrine buildings are completely rebuilt every 20 years, has been practiced for about 1,300 years.
+Cross the Ujibashi Bridge, purify your spirit in the clear waters of the Isuzugawa River, and walk the gravel path to enter the sacred grounds.
 Here, you can experience the traditional Japanese landscape often referred to as the nation’s “spiritual home.”

 You can feel the heartbeat of the people who have lived in harmony with the nature of iseshima.